Luzapedreira/Luzapedreira/README.md

 Here are some ideas to get you started:

-- 🔭 Estudante no BootCamp da Laboratoria;
+- 🔭 Graduada no BootCamp de Desenvolvimento Web Front-End, da Laboratoria;
 - 🌱 I’m currently learning about full stack web development;
 - 👯 CSS
 - 🤔 JavaScript